 - After the engine is warmed up and the vehicle is in motion, move the paddle switch to the desired position, LO or HI.
 Depending on the engine model, LO will provide 1/3 or 1/2 of the full braking capacity of the engine.
 HI will provide maximum engine braking. - The engine brake activates when the dash switch is in LO or HI position and the driver's feet are removed from both the clutch and throttle pedals.
-If it fails to activate, take the vehicle to an authorized Freightliner dealer for service. - 3.
-To obtain maximum retarding, maintain the top governed speed of the engine through appropri-
+If it fails to activate, take the vehicle to an authorized Freightliner dealer for service.

+To obtain maximum retarding, maintain the top governed speed of the engine through appropriate selection of gears when the engine brake is in use.